 To keep top of mind, branding must catch a shopper’s eye.
 Your logo, brand voice, products, product names, colors, and more must be easily identifiable and memorable.
 On top of memorable assets, frequently showing up on channels that your target audience is using will solidify a place in their mind.
 With blah branding or infrequency, even new customers may forget about you when it comes time to purchase.

 Use categories, keywords, and identifiable tags in your product detail pages that make it easy to find your brand and products.
-Some quick adjustments that have big impact would be to create more detailed product descriptions or titles on the product pages so that search engines know precisely what you’re selling.
+Some quick adjustments that have a big impact would be to create more detailed product descriptions or titles on the product pages so that search engines know precisely what you’re selling.
 Also, it doesn’t hurt to snoop on a few top competitors.
-If your competitor is showing up on Page 1 of Google search results, you want to make sure to use the keywords and show up right there next to them.
+If your competitor is showing up on page 1 of Google search results, you want to make sure to use the keywords and show up right there next to them.